 - Receive the payment for training

 - Send this document to the person who paid you

-Sure if I lacked ethics, wanted to scam people out of their hard earned money, and lacked morals I could have made some major bank online.
+Sure, if I lacked ethics, wanted to scam people out of their hard-earned money, and lacked morals, I could have made some significant bank online.

 1 point scammers – 0 points me.

 Fortunately, I didn’t give up.
 I was determined to work online, and shortly after, I found another online gig that sounded great.

 Live Sales Staff Work at Home chat Job – the last straw

 In 2007, I landed a job with Live Sales Staff as an independent contractor.
 The job was doing live chat support for a web-hosting, site-builder company (similar to wix.com.)
 The job itself was great.
 I loved it.
 Troubleshooting websites and domains all day was fantastic.
 Being able to listen to music all day was even better.